 C. Other Course Objectives/Standards

-Students will know and be able to evaluate the strengths and weaknesses of the major methods of sociological research.

 Student will know the components of culture and the processes by which culture is learned and shared.

 Students will understand how social institutions change and evolve.

 Students will know the common patterns of social inequality and the effects of social inequality on individuals and groups.